eriknyquist/app_timer/README.rst

 Features / limitations
 ----------------------

+- Use a single monotonic timer/counter source to drive many timed events.

+- Written in pure C99, with no external dependencies, just the standard C lib (specifically, ``stdlib.h``, ``stdbool.h``, and ``stdint.h`` are required).

-- Flexible interface-- implement an interrupt-based app_timer layer for a microcontroller, or a completely synchronous app_timer layer that relies on a polling loop, or something else entirely.
-See examples in ``example_hw_models``.
+- Flexible interface-- implement an interrupt-based app_timer layer for a microcontroller, or a completely synchronous app_timer layer that relies on a polling loop with no interupts, or something else entirely.
+There are no OS-specific or hardware-specific dependencies.
+You can adapt ``app_timer`` to many different systems and situations (see examples in ``example_hw_models``).

 - No dynamic memory allocation, and no limit on the number of timers that can be running simultaneously.
 When you call app_timer_start, your app_timer_t struct is linked into to a linked list with all other active timers (timers that